 Highlights: Independent, Confident, Brave

 One of the most ancient breeds, the Central Asian Shepherd can be traced back to over 5,000 years ago.
-For thousands of years, these dogs have been guarding livestock and property for local farmers.
+And like a Caucasian Shepherd, these Shepherd dogs have been guarding local farmer livestock and properties for thousands of years.

 Because they are guard dogs by nature, the Central Asian Shepherd is inherently protective.
-They take their guarding tasks very seriously and requires a lot of socialization and obedience training.
+Not very many things can get past a Central Asian Shepherd.
+Plus, they take their guarding tasks very seriously and require socialization and obedience training to keep them in check.

-They are not for novice dog owners.
-These dogs are still relatively primitive, having been bred through thousands of years of natural selection.
+Needless to say, these shepherds are not for novice dog owners.
+These dogs are relatively primitive, having been bred through thousands of years of natural selection.
+Plus, their over-powering size and dominance can be a nightmare for some owners.

-With enough socialization, they can make great family dogs.
+However with enough socialization and a firm hand in obedience training, they can make great family dogs.
 Just make sure you establish dominance early on with these dogs.
+If you wait until they grow into their full 150-lb frame, things will be a lot more difficult.

 7. East European Shepherd